Baked in a hot oven, these chicken leg quarters emerge with browned skin and juicy meat. It's an easy, hands-off recipe that practically cooks itself.

 See the recipe card for exact measurements.
 Here are my comments on the ingredients.

-- Chicken leg quarters: I get them at my local supermarket or at Whole Foods.
+- Chicken leg quarters: I get them at my local supermarket or at Whole Foods Market.

-- To season: Kosher salt, black pepper, garlic powder, paprika, and ground thyme.
-Sometimes, I add a generous pinch of onion powder.
+- To season: Kosher salt, black pepper, garlic powder, paprika, and dried thyme.

 Instructions